DiamondsLab/diamonds-devcontainer/README.md

 # Check port usage
 lsof -i :8545

-# Change ports in docker-compose.yml
+# Change ports in docker-compose.yml or configure in .env
 ports:
   - "8547:8545"  # Map host 8547 to container 8545
 ```